ChartBoost/ios-sdk-example/README.md

 - `ChartboostExample`: Manual dependency management.

-It requires the `Chartboost.framework`, the lastest version is already in the root directory (where this readme is).
+It requires the `Chartboost.framework`, is already in the root directory (where this readme is) and linked to the Xcode project.
 You can download the latest version of the Chartboost SDK [here](http://www.chartboo.st/sdk/ios).

 - `ChartboostExample-Pods`: CocoaPods dependency management.